n8willis/opentype-shaping-documents/opentype-shaping-kannada.md

 #### 3.6 pref ####

-The `pref` feature replaces pre-base-consonant glyphs with any special forms.
+The `pref` feature replaces pre-base consonant glyphs with any special forms.

+> Note: Kannada does not usually incorporate pre-base consonant forms, but it is
+> possible for a font to implement them in order to provide for
+> desired typographic variation.

 #### 3.7: blwf ####